If there is one thing I have learned from my experience at Harrison Pensa, it is this: When you work at HP, you are a member of the London community.

 Last night provided me with another exciting opportunity to get closer to our community.
 As a lucky member of Harrison Pensa articling team, I was given the opportunity to serve a warm dinner to children at the Boys and Girls Club of London to kick off their Twelve Days of Christmas!

-It was at this point that the cavalry came in to help us clean: Lauren and Hayden, fresh from sizing and dispersing new threads for every kid who walked through the door.
+It was at this point that the cavalry came in to help us clean: Lauren, fresh from sizing and dispersing new threads for every kid who walked through the door.
 Finally, when every head had a nice new wool cap, the kids went back to Katie for one last activity – putting up decorations and filling Santa’s mailbox with their Christmas wishes.

 As if the experience wasn’t rewarding enough, we didn’t leave empty-handed either.
 Every volunteer walked away with a handmade Christmas ornament and a card signed by kids we met that evening.
 Last night’s fun and hard work brought us all closer together as a team.
 Beyond that, it showed me – a transplant from Windsor – that being a member of the HP team and being a member of this incredible London community are an inseparable tandem.